 Lobby Protection versus Fire Suppression

-The entrance to flats very often features a lobby – a small hallway space between the front door to the flat and a second fire door which leads into the flat itself.
+The entrance to flats very often features a lobby – a small hallway space between the front door to the flat and a second fire door that leads into the flat itself.
 Lobbies eat up valuable space and are often resisted by property developers.
-It's easy to see why: recovering a lobby space of 8m2 would be worth around £12,000 at UK average house prices and around £17,000 in London in 2013 (source).
+It's easy to see why: recovering a lobby space of 8m2 would be worth around £12,000 at UK average house prices and around £17,000 in London in 2013.
 So why do we need these lobbies?

 So will I be allowed to remove a lobby?

-As we've said, sometimes the standard layouts for flats in England and Wales prove unattractive for either commercial or aesthetic reasons, and the presence of lobbies is no exception.
-In many cases, Automist may be able to slow down or halt the progress of fire and smoke into communal escape routes more reliably than a fire door, allowing a lobby to be safely eliminated.
-Because the building regulations are not prescriptive and allow both alternative layouts and the use of devices like Automist, you can in principle create such layouts, as long as they are safe.
+Sometimes the standard layouts for flats prove unattractive for either commercial or aesthetic reasons, and the presence of lobbies is no exception.
+Because the building regulations are not prescriptive safe alternatives can be found.
 However, as with any non-standard layout, you should discuss the proposal in detail with your building control officer before starting your project.
-Coming up with a proposal that is demonstrably safe may need the support of an independent Fire Engineer and for some properties, removing lobbies may in the end not be deemed appropriate.
+Coming up with a demonstrably safe proposal may require additional compensatory measures, such as smoke control or Automist, and will likely need the support of an independent Fire Engineer.
+Each project must be assessed on a case by case basis.